dthree/wat/README.md

 #### It's smart

 Wat combines a document index, edit-distance algorithms, tabbed auto-completion and common sense to make sure you get what you asked for.
-It updates itself automatically when the community makes document changes, and optimizes its performance based on the type of languages you use most.
+It auto-updates when the community adds content, and optimizes its performance based on the content you use most.

 #### It's easy